oplS17projects/Chat_robot/SCOTT_MELLO.md

 A WebSocket provides full-duplex communication over a TCP connection.
 This allows for clients to send messages to a server at the same time that the server is sending messages to one or many clients.
+When the client receives a message, it can then update the view.

 The main function of the WebSocket server is to handle and manage client connections.
 When a client makes a handshake request with the server, a connection is added to the connection list, and is put into a recursive loop within the connection handler.
-When the client sends a messages, the connection handler handles it by sending it to all clients on the connection list, and continues the recursive loop.
+When the client sends a messages, the connection handler handles it by sending it to all the clients on the connection list, and continues the recursive loop.

 **Authorship note:** All of the code described here was written by myself.